iangoodnight/naming-conventions/README.md

 # naming-conventions

-A helper application written for Node.js designed to take a list of images from a Google Sheet, rename them by their SKU, updload them to your FTP server, and generate a CSV file.
+A helper application written for Node.js designed to take a list of images from a Google Sheet, rename them by their SKU, upload them to your FTP server, and generate a CSV file.

 ## Getting Started